-17. What form of consideration is commonly offered on a public takeover?
+17. What forms of consideration are commonly offered on a public takeover?

-Generally, only cash is offered on a public takeover.
+Generally, only cash is offered as consideration on a public takeover.

-Legally, there is no special regulation on the form of consideration, so shares (including a bidder's own shares) can be used.
+Legally, there are no special regulations concerning the form consideration must take, so shares (including a bidder's own shares) can be used.
 However, there have been no tender offers in which shares have been used as consideration.
-The main reason for this is probably that shareholders cannot benefit from tax credits in a tender offer (unlike, for example, a stock-for-stock exchange (see Question 2)).
+The main reason for this is probably that shareholders cannot benefit from tax credits in a tender offer (unlike, for example, in a stock-for-stock exchange (see Question 12)).

 If a bidder uses its own shares as consideration, continuous disclosure by the bidder is required under the FIEL.
-Foreign companies have difficulty with the time and cost of continuous disclosure in Japanese, although continuous disclosure in English has, since 2005, begun to be allowed under certain conditions (Article 24.8 and 24-5.7, FIEL).
+Foreign companies experience difficulty with the time and cost of continuous disclosure in Japanese, although continuous disclosure in English has, since 2005, begun to be allowed under certain conditions (Article 24.8 and 24-5.7, FIEL).

-If the bidder is a Japanese company, regulations apply concerning an in-kind capital contribution (Article 207, Companies Act) and the issue of new shares to non-shareholders at a favourable issue price (Articles 199.3 and 201.1, Companies Act).
+If the bidder is a Japanese company, regulations apply concerning the making of an in-kind capital contribution (Article 207, Companies Act) and the issue of new shares to non-shareholders at a favourable issue price (Articles 199.3 and 201.1, Companies Act).
 Therefore, it is difficult for Japanese companies to use their own shares as consideration in takeover bids.